 Effective Information Disclosure

 CTBC are committed to maintaining an open and transparent disclosure policy when it comes to company information.
 That’s why we provide easy access to all publicly required information on our website, which is available in both English and Chinese.
 Information released online includes financial reports, annual reports, and documents relating to CTBC’s corporate governance and corporate social responsibility initiatives.
-In 2017, a total of three investor conferences were held.
+In 2018, a total of four investor conferences were held.

 Stakeholder Communication and Whistleblower System